 This is where reorder points come in to play!
+Reorder points and reorder quantities can help set a strong inventory strategy foundation.
 By implementing these, it can aid in keeping things running smoothly and efficiently.
-As an added bonus, once reorder points are set up in your practice management software, it will allow you to print out a report that tells your exactly what to order, and how much.
+As an added bonus, once reorder points are set up in your practice management software, it will allow you to print out a report that tells you exactly what to order, and how much.
 Although it depends on your practice management software, most are set up with this capability.

 So first of all, what is a reorder point?
 A reorder point is basically a level of inventory at which point you place an order for a specific amount.
 So, a reorder point is the point at which you would place an order and reorder quantity is the quantity that you would order.
 Reorder points should always be calculated based upon your usage and not previous purchases (except when there is no usage data available).
 This information can typically be found in most practice management software systems using some kind of income report.
 (Need to know exactly what report to use, or where to find it?
 Email me!)

 There are several different types of reorder points that you can use in your practice.
 There are electronic reorder points, such as ones that are set up in your practice management software systems or dispensing cabinets.
 You can also use physical reorder points, such as reorder bins or tags.
 Lastly, there are manual reorder points, such as your want book or “stocking” checklists.
 You can utilize any combination of the above types of reorder points in your reorder strategy.

 If you are interested in learning more about how to create, implement, and use reorder tags, you can watch the free webinar inside of the Veterinary Inventory Strategy Network.